+Maintenance Precautions

-Maintenance Precautions Think clean!!!
+Think clean!!!
 The worst enemy of a hydraulic system is contamination.
 As long as your system is intact, it is nearly impossible for dirt to get into the oil.
 Dirt gets into the oil when you provide an opening.
 It can enter through holes left uncovered when you remove some component such as a valve, breather or cap.

-If you adhere the following procedure, you will not let dirt into the system.
+If you adhere the following procedures, you will minimize the risk of contamination.